Soneji/docker-chromium/README.md

 Where:
   - `/docker/appdata/firefox`: This is where the application stores its configuration, log and any files needing persistency.

-Browse to `http://your-host-ip:5800` to access the Firefox GUI.
+Browse to `http://your-host-ip:5800` to access the Chromium GUI.

 ## Usage